 Some of SCADA Miner’s tests look for constraints in wind turbine output occurring due to high temperature components.
 When purchasing a wind turbine, the power curve is guaranteed up to a certain ambient temperature (often 40°C).
 Beyond this temperature, the operating temperature of some components monitored by the wind turbine’s control system may exceed safe levels and initiate a temperature-induced constraint on the wind turbine.

-Below is one example exception report that was generated upon detection of a significant quantity of high temperature reduced power events (shown in orange, compared to normal operation shown in blue).
+SCADA Miner generated the exception report below, upon detecting high temperature reduced power events (shown in orange, compared to normal operation shown in blue).

 When temperature constraints occur below the wind turbine rated temperature, the owner should investigate.
 There are a few issues with temperature constraints that warrant the attention of the wind farm owner:

 - When under an availability contract the turbine is still counted as 100% available even if it is constrained due to high temperature.
-For example, a 3.2 MW wind turbine may be constrained to 2.4 MW (a common default constraint is approx. 75%) and no downtime will be recorded in the wind farm SCADA system for the constrained period.
+For example, a 3.2 MW wind turbine may be constrained to 2.4 MW (a common default constraint is approx. 75%).
+The OEM’s SCADA system will not record downtime for the constrained period.

-- When a wind turbine manufacturer is incentivised to hit an availability target, temperature constraints are low priority.
+- OEMs view temperature constraints as low priority as the wind turbine manufacturer is only incentivised to hit an availability target.
 The OEM prioritises breakdowns and alarms affecting availability.
 Lost production due to alarms and breakdowns may be recoupable through availability damages.
-Poor temperature performance can only be recouped by raising the issue as a defect and calculating the lost production.
+Wind farm owners must raise poor temperature performance as a defect and calculate the lost production.
 SCADA Miner automatically summarises lost production due to temperature constraints below rated temperature so that the wind farm owner can choose to raise the issue with the OEM.

 - Temperature-induced constraints tend to coincide with high electricity spot prices.
 When the outdoor temperature is high, the grid is heavily-loaded with air conditioning loads.
 While many wind farms sell power via a fixed price per MWh power purchase agreement (PPA), the power purchaser would certainly like to be buying extra energy at $120/MWh compared to paying spot price for it.